zakelaskar/MATH-CSCI485_Spring25_Zakir_Elaskar/Assignment_2/readme.md

 The dataset is obtained from the UCI Machine Learning Repository and contains physicochemical properties of red and white wine samples, along with their quality ratings.

-Implementation Steps
+Implementation Steps:
-1. Data Preprocessing
+1. Data Preprocessing:

 •	Load red and white wine datasets.